ANARCHY (ANARCHY) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 ANARCHY Historical Price

-According to the latest data gathered on ANARCHY live price page, the current price of ANARCHY is 0.00150384USD.
-The circulating supply of ANARCHY(ANARCHY) is 430.14M ANARCHY , giving it a market capitalization of $646.87K.
+According to the latest data gathered on ANARCHY live price page, the current price of ANARCHY is 0.00174072USD.
+The circulating supply of ANARCHY(ANARCHY) is 430.14M ANARCHY , giving it a market capitalization of $748.76K.

 The ANARCHY Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of ANARCHY based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.